iworks/iworks-pwa/readme.txt

 * Added configuration for Microsoft Tile Icons.

 = 1.1.0 (2022-01-21) =
-* Added configuration for application name.
+* Added configuration for the application name.
-* Added configuration fot application colors.
+* Added configuration for application colours.
-* Added configuration fot application description.
+* Added configuration for application description.
-* Added configuration fot application display.
+* Added configuration for application display.
-* Added configuration fot application icons.
+* Added configuration for application icons.
-* Added configuration fot application orientation.
+* Added configuration for application orientation.
-* Added configuration fot application short name.
+* Added configuration for application short name.
-* Changed plugin name from "iWorks PWA" into "PWA — simple way to Progressive Web App".
+* Changed plugin name from "iWorks PWA" to "PWA — simple way to Progressive Web App".
 * Updated iWorks Options to 2.8.0.
 * Updated iWorks Rate to 2.0.6.

 = 1.0.0 (2022-01-04) =
 * First stable release.
-* Added check for non SSL site - SSL is required for PWA.
+* Added check for the non-SSL site - SSL is required for PWA.
 * Added "Rate" module.
-* Fixed duplicates in offline urls set.
+* Fixed duplicates in offline URLs set.
 * Bumped offline version to 2.

 = 0.0.2 (2021-04-26) =